 1. Follow the procedure in [before working inside your computer](#).
 2. Remove the [side cover](#).

-3. Remove the [fan duct](#).

 The following image indicates the location of the intrusion switch and provides a visual representation of the removal procedure.

 1. Disconnect the intruder cable from the connector on the system board.
 2. Slide and remove the intrusion switch from the chassis.